heptarch/heptarch.github.io/projects.md

 ### 2.6. <a href="#tbc">Uncle Sam</a><a id="sec-2-6" name="sec-2-6"></a>

-So, let's agree that this approach to research and innovation is due for a revival.
+So, let's agree that this approach to research is due for a revival.
 It's based on simple principles.
+Done right, it can generate spectacular results; these result may not always profit the parent company.